lincbrain/linc-docs/docs/neuroglancer.md

-# Using Neuroglancer to Visualize Structure Tensors in Zarr Format
+# Using Neuroglancer to Visualize Orientation Vector in Zarr Format

 ## 1. Ensure the vector dimension is in a single chunk